 Academic Writing

 When writing essays or research papers, improving the quality of content is crucial.
-With Smart Lookup, you get access to authoritative sources which can be cited directly in your work.
-This not only helps in backing up your points but ensures you’re referencing credible information.
+Smart Lookup provides access to trusted sources that you can cite directly.
+This feature not only helps in backing up your points but also ensures you’re referencing credible information.

 Professional Documentation